 SOURCE: NDSU President

 Annual Notice The University policy on FERPA is the annual notice as published in the semester class schedules and available at numerous web sites.
-The annual notice is also available at the Office of the Vice President for Student Affairs.
+The annual notice is also available at the Office of the Vice Provost for Student Affairs and Enrollment management.

 Amendment of Education Records